30 Modern Logo Design Ideas To Inspire Your Creative Genius

 #4.
 It’s Unique

 The first rule of creating a powerful modern logo is: don’t be a copycat.
-If you want to truly connect with your audience, your logo needs to be unique and visually distinctive.
+If you want to truly connect with your audience, you should design your logo to be unique and visually distinctive.
+A good modern design will possess this important quality.

 After all, you don’t want to puzzle your customers and mix up your logo with some other.